vfp9/intl/readme.md

 `EXPORT TO` copies data from a VFP table to a file in a different format.

-**Internationalization Gotcha:** `AS nCodePage` specifies the code page for the file EXPORT creates.
-VFP copies the contents of the currently selected table and, as it copies the data, automatically converts the data to the code page you specify for the new file.
-If possible, VFP marks the newly created file with the code page you specify.
+**Internationalization Gotcha:** `AS nCodePage` specifies the 代码页 for the file EXPORT creates.
+VFP copies the contents of the currently selected table and, as it copies the data, automatically converts the data to the 代码页 you specify for the new file.
+If possible, VFP marks the newly created file with the 代码页 you specify.

-If you omit AS nCodePage, no code page conversion occurs.
-If possible, VFP marks the newly created file with the code page of the table from which the data is copied.
-If nCodePage is 0, no code page conversion occurs and the new file is not marked with a code page.
+If you omit AS nCodePage, no 代码页 conversion occurs.
+If possible, VFP marks the newly created file with the 代码页 of the table from which the data is copied.
+If nCodePage is 0, no 代码页 conversion occurs and the new file is not marked with a 代码页.

 ----